Bias in Universal Machine-Learned Interatomic Potentials and its Effects on Fine-Tuning: Methods

 \subsection{System Definition}

 We follow the system presented by Peeters et al. Each system contains a 1:2 molar ratio of \ce{[(CH3)3NCH2CH2OH]+Cl^-} (choline chloride) to \ce{C6H8O7} (citric acid), along with \ce{LiCl} and \ce{CoCl2} salts \cite{peeters_solvometallurgical_2020}.
-Starting configurations were generated using Packmol \cite{martinez_packmol_2009}, resulting in a density of 1.14 g/cm\textsuperscript{3}, which is the room temperature density of \ce{LiCl} and \ce{CoCl2}, and ChCl:CA with a tolerance of 1.5 \AA.
-The final systems contain 197 atoms.
+Starting configurations were generated using Packmol \cite{martinez_packmol_2009}.
+Each random structure was generated enforcing a cubic simulation cell with a side length of 14\AA, comprised of 1 Li, 1 Co, 6 Cl, 3 choline, and 6 citric acid molecules.
+A minimum interatomic tolerance of 1.5\AA was imposed, and the movebadrandom setting was enabled, which moves poorly placed molecules to new random positions and assists with convergence., resulting in a density of 1.14 g/cm\textsuperscript{3}, which is the room temperature density of \ce{LiCl} and \ce{CoCl2}, and ChCl:CA. The final systems contain 197 atoms.